640 South State StreetDover, Delaware 19901

 This test looks at the ratio of two important types of white blood cells in your blood.

 Lymphocytes are a type of white blood cell in your immune system.
-This test looks at two of them – CD4 and CD8.
-CD4 cells lead the fight against infections, and CD8 cells can kill cancer cells and other invaders.
+This test looks at two of them, CD4 and CD8.
+CD4 cells lead the fight against infections.
+CD8 cells can kill cancer cells and other invaders.

 If you have HIV, your CD4 cell count may be low.
-Without HIV treatment, your number of CD4 cells will likely continue to fall.
+Without HIV treatment, your number of CD4 cells will likely keep falling.
 A lack of CD4 cells usually leads to more frequent infection.

 This test looks at the ratio of CD4 cells to CD8 cells.
-The ratio tells your doctor how strong your immune system is and helps predict how likely you are to develop a crippling infection.
+The ratio tells your healthcare provider how strong your immune system is and helps predict how likely you are to develop a crippling infection.

 In addition to HIV/AIDS, conditions that can be monitored with this test include infectious mononucleosis and other viral infections, chronic lymphocytic leukemia, Hodgkin disease, aplastic anemia, and neurological disorders like multiple sclerosis and myasthenia gravis.

-You may need this test if your doctor suspects that you have HIV.
-Some people infected with HIV may develop flu-like symptoms within a few weeks of getting the virus, but other people have no symptoms at all.
+You may need this test if your healthcare provider thinks you have HIV.
+Some people infected with HIV may develop flu-like symptoms within a few weeks of getting the virus.
+But other people have no symptoms at all.

-Although the test looks at the ratio of CD4 cells to CD8 cells, your doctor may focus on the results of the CD4 count.
+Although the test looks at the ratio of CD4 cells to CD8 cells, your healthcare provider may focus on the results of the CD4 count.

 You may also have this test to see how well HIV treatment is working.

-Your doctor may also order other tests to help diagnose HIV.
+Your healthcare provider may also order other tests to help diagnose HIV.
 These include: